China orders real name register for online video uploads

 Online video sites are often a lodestone for comment and critique on social issues in China, with users uploading videos documenting corruption, injustice and abuse carried out by government officials and authorities.

 Online video sites are extremely popular in China, with 428 million users.
-Those allowing user uploads include sites operated by Youku Tudou Inc and Renren Inc.
+Those allowing user uploads include sites operated by Youku Tudou Inc YOKU.N and Renren Inc (RENN.N).

 Youku Tudou declined to comment.
 Officials at Renren were not available for immediate comment.

-Rights groups and dissidents criticized the latest crackdown as another tool for the ruling Communist Party to limit criticism of it and to further control freedom of expression.
+Rights groups and dissidents criticised the latest crackdown as another tool for the ruling Communist Party to limit criticism of it and to further control freedom of expression.

 China has attempted to implement similar real-name registration rules, including when buying SIM cards for mobile phones and signing up for Tencent's WeChat mobile messaging app and microblogs.